evangelav/PXL_workshop/README.md

     b) Linux or OS X : ```source nameofvenv/bin/activate```

 ### Installing Django
-With the virtual environment activated you can now install Django
+With the virtual environment activated you can now install Django (and other libraries needed in the project)
-1) Go to the root folder of your project and create a new file named _requirements.txt_
+1) In the root folder of your project you will find a file named _requirements.txt_
-2) In the file write the line : ```Django~=3.2.10```
-> we give the version of Django that we are going to use in the project
+> it contains the Django version as well the ones from the other libraries used in this project
-3) Once that is done, go back to the open terminal and run : <br />
+2) Run the following command to  : <br />
     a) Windows : ```python -m pip install -r requirements.txt``` <br />
     b) Linux or OS X : ```pip install -r requirements.txt```